Florida USDA Home Loan Requirements

 Buying a home without making a down payment can be rather difficult.
-Most conventional mortgages require at least some type of down payment that ranges from 3% to as much as 20% of the home’s selling price.
+Most conventional programs require at least some type of down payment that ranges from 3% to as much as 20% of the home’s selling price.
 For a $200,000 home that can mean $6,000 to $40,000 out of your pocket!
-Thankfully, the USDA mortgage can help Florida borrowers bypass that large expense.
+The USDA Rural Development mortgage can help Florida borrowers bypass that large expense.

 USDA is the acronym for the United States Department of Agriculture.
-For approved borrowers, the program will ensure their mortgage against default.
-The primary qualifying factor for the USDA mortgage is that the home must be within a rural area as designated by the USDA.
+For approved borrowers, this single family housing program will ensure their mortgage against default.
+The primary qualifying factor for the USDA program is that the home must be located within a rural area as designated by the USDA eligibility map.

-In modern language, we think of the term rural as a home or town that is located far away from a major city.
+In modern language, we think of rural as a home or town far away from a major city.
 Thankfully, that is not how USDA defines the term.
-A Florida map provided shows that nearly every county has at least one rural area.
-In fact, many places just on the edge of major towns like Jacksonville, Tampa, Orlando, and Miami are designated as rural.
+A Florida county eligibility map shows that nearly every county has at least one rural community eligible area.
+Many places just on the edge of major towns like Jacksonville, Tampa, Orlando, and Miami are designated as eligible rural areas.

 No Down Payment Requirement

-This makes this mortgage one of the few ways a person can purchase a home without spending a lot of upfront money.
+This makes this program one of the few ways a person can purchase a home without spending a lot of upfront money.

-The income limits can be obtained by your lender.
+The household income limits for a USDA home loan in Florida can be obtained by your lender or Loan Officer.
 Each state has varying limits as well as differences between counties and cities.
 The income limit is also decided by the number of people living in the home.

 It is important to understand that all of the income earned by people living in the home will be counted for the income calculations.
-For example, if a married couple with a teenage daughter is considering the home, it is reasonable to expect that both the husband and wife will be on the mortgage application.
-In the case of a USDA mortgage, if the teenage daughter has a part-time job, her income will also be included to determine if the household meets the income limits.
+For example, if a married couple with a teenage daughter is considering the home, it is reasonable to expect that both the husband and wife will be on the loan application.
+In the case of this loan, if the teenage daughter has a part-time job, her income will also be included to determine if the household meets the income limits.

-However, the USDA rules are not unreasonable.
-Particular expenses for childcare or care of elderly relatives can be deducted from the income of the household.
+However, the program rules are not unreasonable.
+Particular expenses for childcare or care of elderly relatives can be deducted from the household’s income.

 Program Fees

-Earlier we explained that approved borrowers are not required to make a down payment on the USDA mortgage.
-In order to provide that guarantee, all mortgages are required to add a funding fee at the beginning of the mortgage.
-The amount is currently 1% of the loan amount and it is added to the mortgage to allow borrowers to finance the fee.
+Earlier we explained that approved borrowers are not required to make a down payment on the USDA loan.
+To provide that guarantee, all loans are required to add a funding fee at the beginning of the loan.
+The amount is currently 1% of the loan amount and it is added to the loan to allow borrowers to finance the fee.

 Please note: there are no private mortgage insurance fees for this loan.